benmvp/slides/2019/reactathon/react-eco.md

 NOTES:
 - If your backend is in Django / Rails / .Net / etc. it's a bit more challenging
-- But I have a talk that explains it all!
+- But I have a 2-yr old talk that explains it all!

 /////
 <!-- .slide: data-background="url(../../img/nav-react/francisco-jesus-navarro-hernandez-534560-yellow-purple-starfish-unsplash.jpg) no-repeat center" data-background-size="cover" -->